 OP units in the Company's operating partnership are redeemable for cash or, at the Company's option, exchangeable for the Company's common shares of beneficial interest, \$0.01 par value per share ("common shares") on a one-for-one basis, and DownREIT OP units are redeemable for cash or, at the Company's option, exchangeable for OP units in its operating partnership on a one-for-one basis, subject to certain adjustments in each case.
-The OP unitholders are generally not entitled to elect redemption until one year after the later of the closing of the Company's initial public offering or the issuance of the OP units.
+The OP holders of OP units are generally not entitled to elect redemption until one year after the issuance of the OP units.
 The holders of DownREIT OP units are generally not entitled to elect redemption until five years after the date of the contributor's initial contribution.

-The increase in OP Units outstanding from December 31, 2017 to March 31, 2018 was due to the issuance of 2,024,170 OP units related to the voluntary conversions of 997,074 subordinated performance units (as discussed further below) and the issuance of 464,263 OP units in connection with the acquisition of self storage properties, partially offset by the redemption of 145,334 OP units for common shares.
+The increase in OP Units outstanding from December 31, 2018 to March 31, 2019 was due to the issuance of 863,148 OP units related to the voluntary conversions of 913,680 subordinated performance units (as discussed further below), the issuance of 184,040 OP units in connection with the acquisition of self storage properties and 337,847 LTIP units which were converted into OP units, partially offset by the redemption of 29,910 OP units for common shares.